dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

    1. Select **Upload certificate** to upload the certificate, which contains the public key.
 A *.cer*, *.pem*, or *.crt* certificate is acceptable.
 1. Store the Key Vault name, Application ID, and certificate thumbprint in the app's `appsettings.json` file.
 1. Navigate to **Key Vaults** in the Azure portal.
-1. Select the vault you created in the [Secret storage in the Production environment with Azure Key Vault](#secret-storage-in-the-production-environment-with-azure-key-vault) section.
+1. Select the Key Vault you created in the [Secret storage in the Production environment with Azure Key Vault](#secret-storage-in-the-production-environment-with-azure-key-vault) section.
 1. Select **Access policies**.
 1. Select **Add Access Policy**.
 1. Open **Secret permissions** and provide the app with **Get** and **List** permissions.